dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 <!-- I hope this doesn't keep you awake at night like it did for me. -->

-With various high level libraries like Keras, Transformer and Fastai, the barrier to SOTA models have never been lower.
+With various high level libraries like [Keras](https://keras.io/), [Transformer](https://huggingface.co/docs/transformers/index) and [Fastai](https://www.fast.ai/), the barrier to SOTA models have never been lower.

-On top of that with platforms like Colab and Kaggle, pretty much anyone can train a reasonably good model using an old laptop or even a mobile phone (with some patience).
+On top of that with platforms like [Google Colab](https://colab.research.google.com/) and [Kaggle](https://www.kaggle.com/), pretty much anyone can train a reasonably good model using an old laptop or even a mobile phone (with some patience).

-The question is no longer "*can we train a SOTA model?*", but "*what happens after that?*"
+**The question is no longer "*can we train a SOTA model?*", but "*what happens after that?*"**

 Unfortunately, after getting the model trained, majority data scientists wash their hands off at this point claiming their model works.

-The proof? 👉 Kaggle leaderboard.

 But, what good would SOTA models do if it's just in notebooks and Kaggle leaderboards?

-Unless the model is deployed and put to use, it's of limited benefit to anyone out there.
+Unless the model is deployed and put to use, it's of little benefit to anyone out there.

 {{< figure_resizing src="meme.jpg" >}}